sendgrid/docs/source/Integrate/Frameworks/laravel.md

     Mail::to('john@example.com')->send(new TestEmail($data));
 {% endcodeblock %}

+{% anchor h2 %}
-## Adding a category or custom field
+Adding a category or custom field
+{% endanchor %}

-Categories in sendgrid allow you to split your statistics into categories.
-An example would be if you have a white labeled service you can split your statistics by the user login.
+Categories in SendGrid allow you to split your statistics into sections.
+For example, if you have a Whitelabeled service, you can split your statistics by the user login.

-Another useful feature of sendgrid is the notifications.
+Another useful tool is event notifications.
 If you want to complete the feedback loop for your product you can pass identifiers as a header which relate to a record in your database which you can then parse the notifications against that record to track deliveries/opens/clicks/bounces.

-The `withSwiftMessage` method of the `Mailable` base class allows you to register a callback which will be invoked with the raw SwiftMailer message instance before sending the message.
-This gives you an opportunity to customize the message before it is delivered:
+The `withSwiftMessage` method of the `Mailable` base class allows you to register the callback that is invoked with the raw SwiftMailer message instance before sending the message.
+This knowledge allows you to customize the message before delivery.
+To customize your message, use something similar to this:

 {% codeblock lang:php %}
 <?php